 Award rules and fees

-Keep these rules in mind when you plan an award:
+Keep these rules in mind when you plan an award using Turkish Airline miles:

 - Award travel reservation changes and cancellations must be processed at a Turkish Airlines sales office; a Miles & Smiles membership card must be presented.
 Miles expire three years after the date they were earned.
-You can extend them for another 3 years for $10 per 1,000 miles.
+You can extend them for another three years for $10 per 1,000 miles.

-- You can book an award ticket from 2 hours to 355 days before the flight.
+- You can book an award ticket from two hours to 355 days before the flight.
 The airline is taking reservations through May 11, 2020, at press time.